 Money laundering is the illegal process of concealing the origins of money obtained illegally by passing it through a complex sequence of banking transfers or commercial transactions.
-Large sums of money obtained through illegal activities are attempted to be made to look legitimate through banking transactions (Dreyer, 2011).
-The term money-laundering comes from this process of taking 'dirty' money (i.e., money from illegitimate, criminal activities) and transforming it into 'clean' money (i.e., money that is legitimate and cannot be traced back to the criminal activity).
+An attempt to make large sums of money obtained through illegal activities to look legitimate through banking transactions (Dreyer, 2011).
+The term money-laundering comes from this process of taking 'dirty' money (i.e., money from illegitimate, criminal activities) and transforming it into 'clean' money (i.e., money that appears legitimate and cannot be traced back to the criminal activity).
 Money laundering is estimated to be a one to two trillion-dollar problem and may represent two to five percent of the gross domestic product of the entire world (Ruce, 2011).